 Reliable patterns build confidence through real-world evidence over time.

 When clinically appropriate, supportive tools and environments are integrated to reinforce progress and engagement.
-Acceleration supports change.
+Expansion supports change.
 It does not replace effort.

 Structure reduces reliance on motivation.
 This is why we do not separate: therapy, movement, environment, neuroscience.
 We coordinate them within an individualized treatment plan, based on clinical need.